Udhayaa2202/Portfolio/README.md

 # **My Portfolio**
 Welcome to my portfolio!
 This project showcases my skills in front-end development using HTML, CSS, and JavaScript.
 It's a personal project that reflects my journey as a web developer and includes a collection of my works, projects, and information about me.
+Website is still in developmet so if you're face any issues don't worry about that fix it soon!...

 # **Features**
 - **Custom Animations**: Utilized CSS animations and transitions to create a smooth and engaging user experience.